 You need an intuitive design to retain users.
 It’s as simple as that!

-According to an Econsultancy’s Digital Trends report, top performing companies are 50% more likely than their competitors to have a well-designed customer journey and provide a seamless experience.
+According to an Econsultancy’s Digital Trends report, top-performing companies are 50% more likely than their competitors to have a well-designed customer journey and provide a seamless experience.

 While designing your website or any other internet platform, ask yourself the following questions.

-Think as the customer
+Think like the customer

-To answer the above questions, try out this 3 step fun activity.
+To answer the above questions, try out this 3-step fun activity.